johnfr15/lib-web3/Bridge/Stargate/README.md

 `toChain`: Name of the target chain

-`amount (optional)`: The amount to be bridge it is worth noting that makers have 'minimum' amount to be send otherwise it will revert the function (see `/Orbital/config/makerListMainnet` to know the details).
-If you use the `max` params to true, no need to specify an amount.
+`amount`: The amount of `tokenFrom` to be bridge.

 `max (optional)`: if activated it will send the total balance of `token` param from the `fromChain` chain.

-It is worth noting that makers have a 'maximum' amount ceiling, if your balance is above the function will throw an error.
+`slipage (optional)`: The slipage tolerance will protect us from price movement during the validation of the block.
+It is set by default to 0.5% of slipage tolerance.
+What is slipage ?

 ## Author